-(a) As discussed in Note 1, Roswell Park, C&M and the Foundation are all parties to a series of transactions entered into to finance the construction of the CSC.
-By consummating these transactions, Roswell Park will be able to garner the benefit of certain New Market Tax Credit enhanced financing to partially fund the construction of the CSC.
+(a) Roswell Park, C&M and the Foundation were all parties to a series of transactions entered into to finance the construction of the CSC.
+By consummating these transactions, Roswell Park was able to garner the benefit of certain New Market Tax Credit ("NMTC") enhanced financing to partially fund the construction of the CSC.
 The NMTC program was established pursuant to federal legislation in the year 2000 and is administered through the CDFI Fund of the United States Department of the Treasury.
 The purpose of the NMTC program is to provide an incentive for businesses to invest in projects being built or operated in low income communities.
 To be considered eligible, various criteria must be met pertaining to the project itself (in this case, the construction and operation of the CSC), as well as the participating entities themselves (in this case, Roswell Park, C&M, the Foundation and certain other unrelated investor entities).
-Further information on the New Market Tax Credit program can be found at www.cdifund.gov.
+Further information on the New Market Tax Credit program can be found at www.cdfifund.gov.

-Under the program, participating NMTC investors will receive a maximum 39% tax credit over a period of seven years on qualified equity investments totaling approximately \$30.5 million made in the construction of the CSC.
-Through its participation in the NMTC program, Roswell Park expects to recognize a net benefit from the program of approximately \$6.2 million, which represents the NMTC investors' equity investment in the tax credits less all fees and expenses.
+Under the program, participating NMTC investors received a maximum 39% tax credit over a period of seven years on qualified equity investments totaling approximately \$30.5 million made in the construction of the CSC.
+Through its participation in the NMTC program, Roswell Park recognized a net benefit from the program of approximately \$6,200, which represents the NMTC investors' equity investment in the tax credits less all fees and expenses.
+Pursuant to the laws and regulations surrounding the NMTC program, several entities are party to the overall financing plan.
+Roswell Park leveraged its own funds (both internal equity and funds raised by the Roswell Park Alliance Foundation through a capital campaign), a portion of which were loaned to two unrelated NMTC investment funds.
+These NMTC investment funds then made qualifying equity contributions into various Community Development Entities ("CDEs"), which in turn loaned those funds as qualified low-income community investments to C&M to fund the construction of the CSC.